-c.
-If you want hourly subintervals of the time you selected, select the Hour subinterval checkbox.
+- c.
+Optionally, specify a Subinterval. - If you want Hourly Subintervals each day of the time period you selected, click the down-arrow next to Subinterval and select Hourly.
 Note that if you have specified the start or end time in minutes rather than the top of an hour, when you select Hour subinterval, the start and end times reset to the top of the displayed hour (that is, a start time of 1:45 becomes 1:00).
-This is because hourly subintervals represent one whole hour from the top of the hour. ypes Service Types are used to map each Call Label defined in the Spans' Dialing Plans to a class of service for cost accounting.
-After you have defined the
+This is because Hourly Subintervals represent one whole hour from the top of the hour. - If you want 15-Minute Subintervals each day of the time period you selected, click the down-arrow next to Subinterval and select 15-minutes. - d.
+Click OK to save the Interval.
+It is available for use in any IPS Policy or Usage Manager Report.